djdt/spcal/docs/source/background/thresholds.rst

      - :math:`<75%`
      - compound-Poisson

-The best method to find the detection threshold will depend on the data being analysed.
+The best method to find the :term:`detection threshold` will depend on the data being analysed.
 SPCal will use aspects of the loaded sample to choose between using Gaussian, Poisson of compound-Poisson statistics.
 For data that is consistently above five counts, Gaussian statistics are used, otherwise Poisson or compound-Poisson dending on the integer nature of the data.
 Values are considered integer if they are within 0.05 of an integer value, as data exports from ICP-MS often seem to have a small offset from true integers.
-The detection threhold is then calculated for the chosen error rate (:math:`\alpha`).
+The detection threhold is then calculated for the chosen :term:`error rate` (:math:`\alpha`).

-In other analytical techniques a 5% error rate (:math:`\alpha = 0.05`) is considered acceptable and is frequently used implemented as the :math:`3 \sigma` rule.
+In other analytical techniques a 5% :term:`error rate` (:math:`\alpha = 0.05`) is considered acceptable and is frequently used implemented as the :math:`3 \sigma` rule.
-However, the large number of events collected during spICP-MS makes such low error rates lead to a very large number of false detections.
+However, the large number of events collected during spICP-MS makes such low :term:`error rate` lead to a very large number of false detections.
-Error rates of :math:`\alpha = 1e-6` are fairly standard and will lead to only 1 false detection per million events.
+An :term:`error rate` of :math:`\alpha = 1e-6` is fairly standard and will lead to only 1 false detection per million events.

 References
 ----------